Expressive mechanisms for equitable rent division on a budget: The incentives of soft budgets

-Consider a given allocation at which agent $i$ envies another agent, say agent~$j$.
-Let $\eta>0$ be the additional rent that would have to be added to the rent of the room of agent $j$ so agent $i$ is indifferent between this allotment and her consumption.
-The theorem states that there are universal proportions $\omega_1$ and $\omega_2$, i.e., they depend only on $n$ and the maximal budget violation index, for which the following holds.
-There is a quasi-linear preference that agent~$i$ can report and guarantees that as long as an envy-free allocation is chosen for the preference report, her allotment will be at least as good as the worst of a rent rebate in her room of at least $\omega_1\eta$, or receiving the room of agent $j$ but paying at most what $j$ was paying plus $\omega_2\eta$.
+Lemma~\ref{lem:kappa} allows us to quantify the possible gain an agent has from manipulating an envy-free revelation mechanism when the admissible domain of preferences is $\Bcal(R)$ with bounded $R$.
+Intuitively, if an agent, say agent~$i$, can extract an amount of money $\Delta$ from a set of agents $M\subseteq N\setminus\{i\}$, then agent~$i$ can distribute these gains among $N\setminus M$ guaranteeing that she receives an allocation that is no worse than a rebate of $\theta \Delta$ on her own room.
+We then determine that the possible gain of an agent at a particular profile of reports in an envy-free revelation mechanism when the admissible domain of preferences is $\Bcal(R)$ for bounded $R$, is bounded below by a linear function of the difference in utility between the agent's consumption and the consumption of the other agents (Theorem~\ref{lemma-Q-condition-LimitE}).
+More precisely, consider an envy-free revelation mechanism and a given profile of reports for which agent~$i$, with her true preference, envies another agent, say agent~$j$.
+Let $\eta>0$ be the additional rent that would have to be added to the rent of the room of agent~$j$ so agent~$i$ is indifferent between this allotment and her consumption.
+There are universal proportions $\omega_1$ and $\omega_2$ for which the following holds.
+There is always a quasi-linear preference that agent~$i$ can report and guarantees that as long as an envy-free allocation is chosen for the preference report, her allotment will be at least as good as the worst of a rent rebate in her room of at least $\omega_1\eta$, or receiving the room of agent $j$ but paying at most what~$j$ was paying plus~$\omega_2\eta$.